aaronbieber/old-blog/source/_posts/2015-01-17-learning-to-love-emacs.markdown

 NeoVim sounds very promising, but it is still in its infancy.
 It only compiles on a few platforms and it isn't feature-complete yet.
-It might not be for some time to time.
-From what I have heard, the group of folks working on the project are notoriously friendly and welcoming to others willing to help.
+It might not be for some time to come.
+From what I have heard, the group of folks working on the project are friendly and welcoming to others willing to help.
 The Vim community lacks this because it is led and managed solely by Bram.

 In an e-mail interview published on Binpress,
 [10 Questions with Vim's creator, Bram Moolenaar](http://www.binpress.com/blog/2014/11/19/vim-creator-bram-moolenaar-interview/),